You are leaving Relmada.com

 By clicking YES, you will be directed to another website.
 Click NO to remain on this page.
 Do you wish to continue to another website?

-Our lead program, REL-1017, an NMDAR channel blocker with a preference for pathologically hyperactive channels, is in development for the adjunctive treatment of major depressive disorder.
+Our lead program, REL-1017, an NCE and novel NMDAR channel blocker with a preference for hyperactive channels associated with MDD, has entered its Phase 3 registration program as an adjunctive treatment for MDD and a Phase 3 program as a monotherapy treatment for MDD.
 Data from the Phase 2 trial with REL-1017 suggest rapid onset and sustained antidepressant effects with statistically significant improvements as compared to placebo on efficacy measures.
 Safety and tolerability results in the Phase 2 study were also consistent with those reported in previously reported Phase 1 studies.
-The U.S. Food and Drug Administration has granted Fast Track designation for REL-1017 as an adjunctive treatment of major depressive disorder.
+The U.S. Food and Drug Administration (FDA) has granted Fast Track designation for REL-1017 as an adjunctive treatment of MDD.

 We believe there is a real potential for REL-1017, as a once-daily, oral option, to treat major depressive disorder safely, effectively, and more quickly than is currently possible, potentially changing the current the standard of care.